hahnicity/ucdpv_vent_infrastructure/README.md

 #### Final configuration
 ##### Network Operations and NTP Setup
 It is important to note that without a connection to an NTP server ventilator data collection will **NOT** commence.
-At UCD NetOps necessitated the RPi devices be located behind a secure firewall.
+At UCD, NetOps necessitated the RPi devices be located behind a secure firewall.
 If this is the case with you after consulting with NetOps then internet access to public NTP servers may not be available.
 If this is not the pertinent to your institution then this section is unnecessary.